Micro-SaaS Marketing Playbook: From Zero to 1,000 Users

 The best influencer content can become your ads.
 Negotiate rights to repurpose their videos for paid campaigns.

-SEO came up as a long-term play.
-Ben from Tech Lockdown got 2 million organic visitors through content marketing.
-Andy's Data Fetcher ranks for Airtable-related keywords that drive consistent signups.
+Micro-SaaS founders should approach SEO as a long-term compounding channel by targeting low-competition keywords, writing use-case content, building comparison pages, and getting listed on directories.
+Ben from Tech Lockdown got 2 million organic visitors through content marketing, and Andy's Data Fetcher ranks for Airtable-related keywords that drive consistent signups.

 The Micro-SaaS SEO Approach